trendiamo/core/infra/legal/uptous-brand-terms-and-conditions.md

 2.1.5.
 Incorporates any materials which infringe or assist others to infringe on any copyright, trademark or other intellectual property rights or to violate the law

 2.1.6.
-Your website Includes "uptous" or “BRAND” or variations or misspellings thereof in its domain name
+Your website Includes "uptous" or the BRAND’s name or variations or misspellings thereof in its domain name

 2.1.7.
 Is otherwise in any way unlawful, harmful, threatening, defamatory, obscene, harassing, or racially, ethnically or otherwise objectionable to us in our sole discretion.